FCLOGO/fclogo.top/src/support/how-to-contribute-a-logo/how-to-contribute-a-logo.md

 - [FCLOGO Snippets](https://marketplace.visualstudio.com/items?itemName=iiiRyan.fclogo-snippets): A code snippet plugin that helps us quickly input fields for entities and logos.
 - [Folder Templates](https://marketplace.visualstudio.com/items?itemName=Huuums.vscode-fast-folder-structure): A folder template plugin that helps us quickly create folder templates.

+> If the shortcut input code snippets are not working after installing the plugin, you may need to install the [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) plugin.

 In addition to installing through the above links, you can also click the **Extensions** icon on the left side of VS Code and search for the extensions by **name** in the marketplace.